 10 911 Metres Deep

-The deepest dive ever made, defeating deep-diving animals and submersibles on this list, goes to Bathyscaphe Trieste.
+The deepest dive ever made until recently, defeating deep-diving animals and submersibles on this list, goes to Bathyscaphe Trieste.
 The Trieste was the first to have ever reached the Challenger Deep and holds the record for the deepest dive ever since.
 It is also the first manned vehicle to have reached the bottom of the Challenger Deep at 10911 meters (35,797 feet).
 On the 23rd of January 1960, oceanographer Jacques Piccard and US Navy Lieutenant Don Walsh successfully achieved the goal of Project Nekton, a series of deep-submergence operations in the Pacific Ocean.
 Trieste is made up of a float chamber filled with gasoline for buoyancy and a separate pressure sphere just enough room for two people.
 The pressure sphere provided complete independent life support with a closed-circuit rebreather system similar to that used in modern spacecraft and spacesuits.
 It took 4 hours and 47 minutes for them to reach the bottom, where they stayed for less than 20 minutes until one of the outer window panes cracked, shaking the entire vessel.
 Jacques Piccard and Don Walsh have claimed to see flatfish at the bottom, but it has later been questioned because of lack of evidence.
 They did not have the tools to take pictures while at the bottom.
 Even if the mission had no valid data to provide of what was at the bottom of Challenger Deep, the expedition holds one of the greatest historical milestones for mankind.